William Henry Vanderbilt III: Inheritance

+Contemporary newspaper articles reporting on the 1917 appraisal of his father's estate in the New York County Surrogate's Court note that William received a Trust Fund of $4,612,086 ($109,789,986.59 in 2023 when adjusted for inflation), a life interest in $400,000, as well as the Congressional Gold Medal presented by the 38th US Congress to William's great-great grandfather Cornelius 'the Commodore' Vanderbilt I in 1864 which had come to signify the Headship of the Vanderbilt Dynasty.

-When he turned 21, the then legal age of majority, in 1922, Vanderbilt inherited a $5 million trust fund plus the 450 acre (1.8 km²) Oakland Farm in Portsmouth, Rhode Island, one of his father's estates that included a number of thoroughbred horses.
+Vanderbilt also received the 450 acre (1.8 km2) Oakland Farm Estate in Portsmouth, Rhode Island under the terms of his father's will.
 He made the farm his permanent home until the end of the Second World War.

 The Short Line

 In 1925, Vanderbilt started a coach bus company, called The Short Line, carrying passengers between Newport and Providence.
 Within a few years he expanded the business to serve points throughout New England and New York.
 The Short Line was purchased by George Sage in 1955 and, in 1970, was renamed Bonanza Bus Lines.
 Bonanza eventually merged with the Coach USA bus line in 1998 and was sold to Peter Pan Bus Lines in 2003.
 The Short Line's original terminal building in Newport still stands and is located near the intersection of Spring and Touro streets.

 As a state senator and successful business leader, Vanderbilt was also a champion of the Mount Hope Bridge which connects Aquidneck Island with the mainland on the road north to Providence, Rhode Island from Newport.
 He was named the Chairman of the Mount Hope Bridge Commission and gave the opening address at the bridge's dedication on October 24, 1929.
+When it was completed, the Mount Hope Bridge was the longest suspension bridge in New England, and one of the longest in the country.